 Since transmission requires the mosquito as an intermediate host, the disease is not spread directly from dog to dog.
 Spread of the disease therefore coincides with mosquito season, which can last year-round in many parts of the United States.
 The number of dogs infected and the length of the mosquito season are directly correlated with the incidence of heartworm disease in any given area.

 What do heartworms do to the dog?

 It usually takes several years before dogs show clinical signs of infection.
-Consequently, the disease is diagnosed mainly in two- to eight-year-old dogs.
-The disease is rare in dogs less than one year of age, because the microfilariae take 5 to 7 months to mature into adult heartworms after infection.
+Dogs of any age, breed or sex may be affected.
+The disease is rare in dogs less than one year of age, however, because the microfilariae take 5 to 7 months to mature into adult heartworms after infection.
 Unfortunately, by the time clinical signs are seen, the disease is usually well advanced.

 The most obvious clinical signs of heartworm disease are a soft, dry cough, shortness of breath, weakness, listlessness, and loss of stamina.
 All of these signs are most noticeable following exercise, when some dogs may even faint or become disoriented.
 Your veterinarian may notice abnormal lung and heart sounds when listening to the chest with a stethoscope.